chemacabeza/chemacabeza.github.io/_bash-in-depth/0010-If-statement.md

 ### Compound command “`((...))`”

 In a previous chapter we talked about the compound command “`((...))`”.
-In that chapter we used the command to declare integer variables and to modify the values of integer variables.
+In that chapter we used the command to declare integer variables and to modify the values of **integer variables**.

 We also mentioned in that chapter that the “`((...))`” *is an actual command after all, meaning that it has a result, an exit status, that we can use*.